 University of Medicine and Dentistry of New Jersey

-New Jersey Medical School, Newark, New Jersey
+New Jersey Medical School, Newark, NJ

 This study investigated the effects of massage therapy on the immune system during a stressful period of time, in order to assess the immunological consequences of massage.
 Because research has demonstrated that immune function is temporarily suppressed during stressful events such as examinations, this study examined whether massage can increase immune function during academic stress.